Here Are the Three Options for Dealing With North Korea

 1. The military option

 A military response against North Korea is considered a last resort because of Pyongyang's ability to catastrophically retaliate against the South Korean capital and other urban centers.
 Bristling batteries of conventional artillery are trained on Seoul — which lies less than 60 km from the DMZ — and would cause considerable loss of life and damage.
-(The greater Seoul area is home to half of all South Korea’s 50 million people).
+(The greater Seoul area is home to half of all South Korea’s 50 million people.)

 Technically, it would be simple to hit up to 90% of North Korea's missile and nuclear-testing grounds within 30 minutes, says Ryan Barenklau, the CEO of Washington, D.C.–based think-tank Strategic Sentinel.
 “Most of North Korea’s technology is old Soviet tech and more than half doesn’t even run effectively,” he says.

-But while the regime doesn’t yet have an ICBM, experts believe Kim does have around 15 nuclear bombs and there are no guarantees that all of these could be struck preemptively.
-One or two would be all Pyongyang would need to unleash unthinkable destruction — attaching a nuclear warhead to the the end of a conventional rocket and firing it at South Korea or Japan, or simply loading it onto a fishing boat and detonating it in the harbor at Incheon, South Korea's main port.
+But while the regime doesn’t yet have an ICBM, experts believe Kim Jong Un does have around 15 nuclear bombs and there are no guarantees that all of these could be struck preemptively.
+One or two would be all Pyongyang would need to unleash unthinkable destruction — attaching a nuclear warhead to the end of a conventional rocket and firing it at South Korea or Japan, or simply loading it onto a fishing boat and detonating it in the harbor at Incheon, South Korea's main port.
 With a bit of planning, a sea-based nuclear attack could even target the U.S. West Coast.

 “It’s almost guaranteed that North Korea would at least attempt to fire a nuclear weapon at South Korea or Japan in the event that they were attacked,” says Barenklau.